Aarception/Mo-information-security-portfolio/README.md

       3. *Institutional Inrouting Failure:*
           The governance signal produced by a Holder encountering Representational Divergence cannot be routed to any institutional function with the mandate to evaluate both the Issuer and Verifier functions.
 These functions are partioned across siloes, and process only the function-scoped aspect of the signal.
       4. *Cooperation Misclassification:*
-          The liability containment architecture, calibrated for adversarial engagement, systematically misclassifies cooperative  governance signals as a threat, activating neutralization codes that cooperative engagement was specifically designed to preclude.
+          The liability containment architecture, calibrated for adversarial engagement, systematically misclassifies cooperative  governance signals as a threat, activating neutralization codes that cooperation was specifically designed to preclude.

 ### 1.4 Structurally Compounding Features

    4. The three failure modes are structurally compounding:
       1. Representational Divergence produces the governance signal.
       2. Routing impediments prevent the signal from reaching a function capable of resolution authorization.
-      3. Anti-Cooperative Misclassification converts unresolved structural engagement to institutional records that further feeds he liability posture.
+      3. Cooperation Misclassification converts unresolved structural engagement to institutional records that further feed the liability posture and containment.
-      4. Each cycle of the compound failure increases the total  institutional cost of resolution relative to the cost of resolution that would have terminated the cycle at any prior stages.
+      4. Each cycle of compounding failure increases the total  institutional cost of resolution relative to the cost of resolution that would have terminated the cycle at any prior stage.

 ### 1.5 Structural Response Gaps To Resolve

    5. The following institutional response patterns constitute the  replicable architecture that this standard exists to structurally resolve:
-      1. Processing a unified governance signal from a Holder engaging a unified Issuer-Employer relationship through siloed, partitioned functions, each of which handles only the portion of the signal within scope.
+      1. Processing a unified governance signal from a Holder engaging a unified Issuer-Employer relationship through siloed, partitioned functions that recognize only the portion of the signal within scope.
-      2. Classifying a cooperative, evidence-grounded, commitment-device constrained governance signal as a threat requiring    containment, solely because fact-finding methodology, sustained engagement, structural persistence, documented observation, are deemed threatening.
+      4. Classifying a cooperative, evidence-grounded, commitment-device constrained governance signal as a threat requiring    containment, solely because fact-finding methodology, sustained engagement, structural persistence, documented inquiry are deemed adversarial and/or threatening.
-      3. Disclaiming operational integration while maintaining the commercial benefits of a unified Issuer-Verifier architecture, the unified representation upon which the Holder entered the system in reasonable reliance and cannot be held responsible for having assumed.
+      5. Disclaiming operational integration while maintaining the commercial benefits of a unified Issuer-Verifier architecture, the unified representation upon which the Holder entered the system in reasonable reliance and cannot be held responsible for having assumed.

 ---